wp-plugins/fg-joomla-to-wordpress/readme.txt

 = I get this error: PHP Fatal error: Undefined class constant 'MYSQL_ATTR_INIT_COMMAND' =

 * You have to enable PDO_MySQL in php.ini.
 That means uncomment the line extension=pdo_mysql.so in php.ini

-= I get the message: "SQLSTATE[28000] [1045] Access denied for user 'xxx'@'localhost' (using password: YES)" =

-* First verify your login and password to your Joomla database.
-* You must give access to the WordPress host on your Joomla database.
-* If your provider doesn't allow external IP to access your database, you have two solutions:
-- install WordPress on the same host as Joomla
-- install WordPress and the Joomla database on your localhost and do the migration on localhost

 = Does the migration process modify the Joomla site it migrates from? =